 \section{Introduction}

 Human motion reconstruction and editing have gained significant attention in diverse industries such as entertainment, sports, and rehabilitation, with applications spanning virtual reality (VR), augmented reality (AR), training, education, simulations, and collaborative work.
 In professional settings, motion reconstruction typically relies on high-quality optical motion capture (mocap) systems or Inertial Measurement Unit (IMU)-based systems equipped with numerous sensors.
-These systems, although effective, come with significant costs and necessitate extensive calibrations and technical expertise.
-However, recent trends indicate a growing demand for cost-effective and minimally intrusive mocap systems that leverage consumer-grade hardware for motion reconstruction.
-This shift in focus aims to cater to applications in the Metaverse or home users, targeting affordability and accessibility.
-Conversely, motion editing often involves the use of non-learned inverse kinematics (IK) methods such as CCD \citep{kenwright:2012} or FABRIK \citep{aristidou:2011}.
+Although effective, these systems come with significant costs and require extensive calibrations and technical expertise.
+Consequently, recent trends indicate a growing demand for cost-effective and minimally intrusive mocap systems that leverage consumer-grade hardware for motion reconstruction.
+This shift in focus aims to cater to applications in the Metaverse, targeting affordability and accessibility.
+Motion editing often involves the use of non-learned inverse kinematics (IK) methods such as CCD \cite{kenwright:2012} or FABRIK \cite{aristidou:2011}.
 While IK enables the rapid creation of animations using end-effectors, it frequently leads to time-incoherent or unnatural human motion due to the inherently underdetermined nature of the problem.